dhoyle/splicedocs-jekyll/pages/SQLReference/Statements/DropAlias.md

 ---
 title: DROP ALIAS statement
-summary: Drops an alias from a database.
+summary: Drops a synonym/alias from a database.
 keywords: dropping an alias
 toc: false
 product: all